 Although we can quantify some of the cognitive benefits of bilingualism, there are still many questions about how the bilingual brain works.
 Does it “choose” one of the language paths instead of the other?
 Is this influenced by ease, or context, or which synapses have been most strengthened over time?
 This opens up a whole new can of worms — the idea of both languages being “equally strong” is also a red herring.
 Researchers such as Lera Boroditsky have described differences between mono- and bilinguals in perceptions of color, and representations of time.

 The idea of having different linguistic systems can be illustrated by the difference between the German Brot and the French baguette — both essentially referring to bread.
 On the one hand, you’ve got that warm, golden brown, crunchy baguette, which you might dunk in a coffee or enjoy with a five-course cheese platter.
 On the other side is dark Brot, pure or with grains, moist and compact, healthy, delicious and filling.
 The words do not live in the same imaginary worlds; they conjure different memories, emotions and cultural references.
 They belong to different cognitive reference systems, and a bilingual person who wishes to speak of bread has a variety of means available to them.

-Only 13% of all UN countries are officially monolingual.
+If you look at the whole world, bilingualism is the norm, not the outlier.
+Only 13 percent of all UN countries are officially monolingual.
 If you grew up in one of them (United States, Australia, England, here’s looking at you), don’t despair.
 It’s not too late to take the plunge.
 Learning a new language is like exercise for your brain: it helps stimulate and increase brain connections.

 Some claim that language learning has influenced their life and personality, that they are more open, creative, confident and tolerant in the new language.
 It’s certainly true that languages change people — it’s not uncommon to see a different side of them when they’re speaking another tongue.
 So seize the day — free the clown — and start learning that language.